usgs/wdfn-blog/content/api_catalog.md

 Want to try out our OGC API?
 We are considering what developer-friendly materials we can provide and suggestions on client software libraries you might consider.
 Please check back and also look for other blog posts.
-In the meantime, here's a super-quick way to dive into it:[^jsonview]
+In the meantime, here's a super-quick way to dive into it:
 1. Make a web request for the
 [Active Groundwater Level collection](https://labs.waterdata.usgs.gov/api/observations/collections/AGL?f=json).
-1. The response provides an overview of this network of USGS monitoring locations, which in OGC API are modeled as _features_ in a _collection_.
+1. The response provides an overview of this network of USGS monitoring locations, which are modeled as _features_ in a _collection_.
 The features themselves in this collection (_i.e.,_ the monitoring locations in this network) can be seen [here](https://labs.waterdata.usgs.gov/api/observations/collections/AGL/items?f=json).
 1. The ```properties``` elements within this response contain helpful monitoring location metadata.